History of the Jews in Cape Verde: Present

-An American-based organization "Cape Verde Jewish Heritage Project" has been set up to restore the Jewish cemeteries and create an archive about Jewish ancestry of Cape Verde, and according to its president Carol Castiel its "goal is to honor the memory and explore the contributions of the many Sephardic Jewish families who immigrated to Cape Verde from Morocco and Gibraltar in the mid-19th century."
-This project was the subject of articles in The Forward: Honoring Cape Verde’s Jewish History (2009); the Washington Jewish Week: Preserving a Jewish niche Group seeks to honor the ghosts of Cape Verde(2009); and reported in the Jewish Telegraphic Agency: Cape Verdean municipalities advance Jewish preservation (2010) about agreements to maintain Jewish cemeteries on Ribeira Grande (Santo Antao), Praia and Boa Vista, as well as meetings with notables for this cause such as at the Cape Verdean American Business Association in 2010.
+A U.S.-based organization called the Cape Verde Jewish Heritage Project has been set up to restore the islands' Jewish cemeteries and create an archive about the Jewish ancestry of Cape Verde.
+According to its president, Carol Castiel, its "goal is to honor the memory and explore the contributions of the many Sephardic Jewish families who immigrated to Cape Verde from Morocco and Gibraltar in the mid-19th century."

+The project was the subject of articles from The Forward ("Honoring Cape Verde’s Jewish History") and Washington Jewish Week ("Preserving a Jewish niche: Group seeks to honor the ghosts of Cape Verde"), as well as the Jewish Telegraphic Agency ("Cape Verdean municipalities advance Jewish preservation"), about agreements to maintain Jewish cemeteries on Ribeira Grande (Santo Antao), Praia and Boa Vista, as well as meetings with notables for this cause, such as at the Cape Verdean American Business Association in 2010.